Prince aims to rebrand Saudi Arabia from 9/11 hotbed of extreme Islam

 The son of the country's 81-year-old king has embarked on a high wire act to consolidate his power, upending a tradition among the ruling family to keep disagreements private, and enthuse and employ much of Saudi Arabia’s population — 70 percent of whom are under the age of 30.

-Over the weekend, an anti-corruption body run by Salman detained 11 top princes, four former ministers and dozens of former ministers — sending shock waves across the kingdom.
+Over the weekend, an anticorruption body run by Salman detained 11 top princes, four ministers and dozens of former ministers — sending shock waves across the kingdom.

-And while the 32-year-old is trying to reshape the way the world sees his country, Saudi Arabia continues to face questions over the treatment of its own people, with dozens of human rights defenders in prison for pushing for reform.
+And while Salman, 32, is trying to reshape the way the world sees his country, Saudi Arabia continues to face questions over the treatment of its own people, with dozens of human rights defenders in prison for pushing for reform.

 'Too much destruction'

-Note: CORRECTION (Nov.
-6, 12:45 p.m.): An earlier version of this article referred incorrectly to Alwaleed's investment in News Corp.
-According to the company, he sold his holdings in News Corp. in 2014; he does not currently hold an investment there.